Prabhu Deva: 2016–present

 Deva returned to Tamil cinema as an actor after a gap of 11 years with the 2016 film Devi, joining hands with director A. L. Vijay.
 The film was also simultaneously shot in Hindi and Telugu, titled Abhinetri and Tutak Tutak Tutiya.
-In 2017, Deva acted in Thangar Bachan's film Kalavaadiya Pozhuthugal.
-In 2017, he released a comedy driven heist film Gulaebaghavali (2018) in Pongal festival.
-Followed by silent film, Mercury (2018) and musical dance Lakshmi (2018).
-In 2019, Charlie Chaplin 2 was released, which is a sequel to 2002 film Charlie Chaplin.
+After several delays Thangar Bachan's film Kalavaadiya Pozhuthugal was released in 2017.
+The comedy driven heist film Gulaebaghavali (2018) was released in Pongal festival.
+Followed by silent film, Mercury (2018) and musical dance film Lakshmi (2018).
+The next was Charlie Chaplin 2 (2019) was released, which is a sequel to 2002 film Charlie Chaplin.
 He also debuted as a lyricist in the film.
 After that Deva appeared in Devi 2, which is a sequel of Devi.
 The film was simultaneously shot in Telugu as Abhinetri 2 and Khamoshi directed by Chakri Toleti, both co-starring Tamannaah.

-In 2021, Deva directed Salman Khan in Radhe, a remake of the 2017 South Korean film, The Outlaws.
+Apart from directing Dabangg 3 (2019), Prabhu Deva will also be seen in Remo D'Souza dance flick Street Dancer 3D (2020).
+Then, Prabhu Deva directed Salman Khan in Radhe (2021), a remake of the 2017 South Korean film, The Outlaws.
+He has acted in his 50th film as an actor titled Pon Manickavel (2021).
+In this film, Prabhu Deva will play a police officer for the first time.
+In 2022 he had three releases with Theal, My Dear Bootham and Poikkal Kudhirai.
+Prabhu Deva then delivered an intense performance in the film Bagheera (2023) despite the average reviews received.
+In 2024, he was seen in Kannada cinema after a long time and shared screen for the first time with Shiva Rajkumar for this period film Karataka Damanaka.
+He was cast in the action thriller film The Greatest of All Time starring Vijay directed by Venkat Prabhu.

 Personal life

 Prabhu Deva married Ramlath, who later changed her name to Latha.
 They had three children, but their eldest son died of cancer in 2008, aged 13.
 In 2010, Ramlath filed a petition at the family court, seeking directions against Deva from live-in relationship with the actress Nayanthara and requesting a reunion with him.
 Furthermore, Ramlath threatened to go on a hunger strike if Prabhu Deva married Nayanthara.
 Several women's organisations conducted protests against Nayanthara for bringing disrepute to Tamil culture, burning an effigy of her.
 Ramlath and Deva divorced in 2011.
 In 2012, Nayanthara confirmed that she had ended her relationship with Prabhu Deva.

-Deva has moved to Mumbai and is residing at Boney Kapoor's old place called Green Acres.
+Deva moved to Mumbai and started residing at Boney Kapoor's old house called Green Acres.
 Prabhu Deva's mother Mahadevamma is from the village of Doora, about 17 km from Mysore.
 He owns property in Doora, and has developed a farm there.

-In May 2020, amid the COVID-19 lockdown in India, Deva married Himani, a Mumbai based physiotherapist.
+In May 2020, amid the COVID-19 lockdown in India, Deva married Himani, a Mumbai based physiotherapist at age 47.
+He had a fourth child, a girl, on 13 June 2023.